 The Bexar County Constable's Office Precinct 1 is now participating in the G.R.E.A.T.
 Program under the direction of the U.S Department of Justice.
 Bexar County Precinct 1 began this program in an effort to combat gang activity and increase "bullying” awareness.
-Deputy Gabriel R. Medina and Deputy Alex Chavez are presently the only two certified instructors for the G.R.E.A.T.
+Cpl.
+Gabriel R. Medina, Deputy Alex Chavez and Deputy Edward Valdez are presently the only three certified instructors for the G.R.E.A.T.
 Program at Precinct 1.
 The G.R.E.A.T.
-Program requires that selected Peace Officers in the United States successfully complete 80 hours of police instructing for each individual Officer.
-Between Deputy G. Medina, and Deputy A. Chavez, they have over 400 hours of combined Police Instructing, far exceeding the required standard.
-In addition to this, Deputy G. Medina has six years of previous corrections' officer experience with two of those years being spent as a Classification Gang Intelligence Officer.
-Both deputies bring a wealth of knowledge to the program.
+Program requires that selected Peace Officers in the United States successfully complete an 80 hour G.R.E.A.T. instructor’s course for each individual officer.
+All three deputies have successfully completed the 80 hour instructing course.
+In addition, they have over 460 hours of combined crime prevention instructing training, far exceeding the required standard.
+In addition to this, Cpl.
+G. Medina has several years of previous corrections officer experience with two of those years being spent as a Classification Gang Intelligence Officer.
+These deputies bring a wealth of knowledge to the program.

 The elementary curriculum Precinct 1 teaches is delivered to fourth and fifth grade students.
 The elementary curriculum includes one lesson per week, for six consecutive weeks.
 The program requires that a certified teacher be present and help supplement classroom activities.
 A wide range of teaching techniques are used to include, but not limited to; questions and answers, group discussion, role-playing, and workbook exercises.
 Upon completion of the six week program, a graduation is held for the participating students to show a sense of accomplishment for their hard work.